voxeet/comms-app-react-events/api-proxy/README.md

 **note** This guide is written with [Yarn](https://yarnpkg.com) in mind.

-> All instructions listed here assume that this `api-proxy` directory is the root.
+> These instructions are all performed inside the `api-proxy` directory.
+As a pre-requesite, open up a terminal window in the `api-proxy` directory.

 1. Run the following command to install all necessary dependencies: